 - 2. Managing crises around the world: Promoting stability in our neighbourhood and protecting our people at home can sometimes mean taking action further afield.
 In the 1990s, NATO stopped further bloodshed from occurring in Bosnia and Kosovo.
 Since 2003, NATO has helped to ensure that Afghanistan is no longer a safe haven for international terrorist groups.
 NATO has also helped to prevent piracy off the Horn of Africa and, since 2016, has helped address the refugee and migrant crisis in Europe. - 3.
-Fighting Terrorism: NATO plays an important role in fighting terrorism, contributing more than 13,000 NATO troops to train local forces in Afghanistan.
+Fighting Terrorism: NATO plays an important role in fighting terrorism, contributing 16,000 NATO troops to train local forces in Afghanistan.
 NATO is also a full member of the Global Coalition to Defeat ISIS, and our AWACS surveillance aircraft continue to support the Coalition.
-NATO is also training Iraqi forces to better fight ISIS, and our new Intelligence Division helps us to anticipate and respond to threats.
-In Naples, NATO has set up a 'Hub for the South' to help Allies tackle the threat of terrorism.
+At the Brussels Summit, we will launch a new training mission in Iraq, to help Iraqi forces prevent the re-emergence of ISIS or other terrorist groups.
+Our new Intelligence Division helps us to anticipate and respond to threats.
+In Naples, NATO has set up a 'Hub for the South' to help monitor regional threats and coordinate efforts.